 In 1771, it caused the first automobile accident when Cugnot drove his creation into a brick wall.
 Not surprisingly, his investors soon lost interest, deciding that a weird-looking bicycle that travels as fast as a very sick horse while looking considerably sillier was maybe not the wave of the future.

-If you lived in Ancient Rome and were wealthy enough to afford it, a system called "hypocaust" could keep your home nice and toasty during the winters.
-It involved raising the home's floor at least two feet above ground level with a series of pillars made of brick, mortar or concrete.
+If you lived in Ancient Rome and were wealthy enough to afford it, a system called a "hypocaust" that emerged around 350 B.C.E. could keep your home nice and toasty during the winters.
+It involved raising the home's floor at least two feet above ground level with a series of pillars made of brick, mortar, or concrete.
 In that empty space, there would be furnaces that burned fire constantly, and the hot air would circulate under the floor and into flues built into the walls.
 An ingenuous bit of engineering, as long as you could be comfortable knowing that your entire house was resting on top of a never-ending fire pit.

 Modern texting isn't the first time we've needed a shorthand when communicating with others.
 With the arrival of the telegraph in the late 19th century, people were suddenly able to communicate with friends and family who lived far away.
-But it was also expensive—customers were charged not per word or sentence, but per letter of the alphabet.
+But it was also expensive—customers were charged not per word or sentence, but per letter.
 So they developed what was called "telegram style" to cut costs.

 As a New York Times writer explained in 1890, a "salutation may be accompanied by an inquiry by one as to the health of the other, which would be expressed thus: 'Hw r u ts mng?'
-And the answer would be: 'I'm pty wl; hw r u?' or 'I'm nt flg vy wl; fraid I've gt t mlaria.'"
-It makes emoticons seem downright civilized.
-And for more LOL-worthy dated language, here are 50 Vintage Slang Words That Sound Hilarious Today.
+And the answer would be: 'I'm pty wl; hw r u?'"
+Just like the kids today, basically!

 Fax Machine (Invented in 1843)

 Fax machines didn't really become the norm until the 1980s, but their history goes back more than a century before that.
-The very first fax machine was invented by Scottish mechanic and amateur clockmaker Alexander Bain, who used discarded mechanisms from clocks in his creation.
+The very first fax machine was invented by Scottish mechanic and amateur clockmaker Alexander Bain in 1843, using discarded mechanisms from clocks for his creation.

 It worked like this: A stylus, like you might find on a record player, was mounted on a pendulum, where it scanned a flat metal surface and picked up transmitted images.
-Because it utilized technology from the telegraph and worked in much the same way as Morse Code, inventor Samuel Morse filed a lawsuit against Bain, which pretty much ended Bain's fax aspirations.
+Because it used technology from the telegraph and worked in much the same way as Morse Code, inventor Samuel Morse filed a lawsuit against Bain, which essentially ended Bain's fax aspirations.